Edwards-Wilkinson limit for a stochastic advection-diffusion PDE: Introduction

-for an appropriate function \(Q:\R^d\rightarrow\R^{d\times d}\).
 Our main interest in \eqref{eq:transport} stems from the fact that we can interpret the solution as the density of a diffusion in a random environment.
 Specifically, we can consider the following diffusion

-Then, for almost every realization of \(V\), \( \theta(t,x) \) is the density of \( X_t \) with respect to the Lebesque measure.
+where $W$ is a Brownian motion independent of $V$.
+Then, for almost every realization of \(V\), \( \theta(t,x) \) is the density of \( X_t \) with respect to the Lebesgue measure.

 Since the vector field \( V(t,x) \) is white in time, it is not straightforward to give meaning to \eqref{eq:Langragian_view}, and therefore, the previous observation is purely formal.
 Nevertheless, it is possible to make this rigorous by setting up a solution theory for this SDE.
 This is done, for example, using Kunita's theory of stochastic flows \cite{Kunita90}, or the theory developed in \cite{Ljan}, in the case where \( V \) has a rough correlation function.
 See also \cite{Dunlap-Gu} for a streamlined version of Kunita's arguments.
 This solution theory gives a meaning to both \eqref{eq:transport} and \eqref{eq:Langragian_view}, and makes the connection between them rigorous.